ionStici/react/redux/core-redux-api.md

 ## Action Objects and Action Creators

 - State updates are triggered by _dispatching actions_.
-- **Actions** are object that contain information about a desired action event.
+- **Actions** are objects that contain information about a desired action event.

 <div></div>